-Common Disability Insurance Myths and Misconceptions
+Common Disability Income Insurance Myths and Misconceptions

 There are many common myths and misconceptions about disability income insurance (DI) that can make it difficult to understand how coverage works.
 Learning the facts can help individuals make more informed decisions when evaluating income protection options.